mmistakes/mm-github-pages-starter/README.md

 To maintain and update the MRSHub website, you will need to set up two software packages on your computer:
 - **Jekyll** to test changes locally before committing them to the GitHub repository where the website text files live.
 Follow the [Jekyll installation guide](https://jekyllrb.com/docs/installation/) to set up Jekyll.
-- **Git** (and optionally the GitHub Desktop software) to track and commit changes you make locally to the website repository.
+- **Git** (and optionally the GitHub Desktop software) to track and commit changes you make in your local copy to the website repository.

 1. Clone the 'develop' branch to a folder of your choice on your computer.